leafo/lapis-eswidget/README.md

 * `content` (function)
 * `inner_content` (function, default: empty function) - The render function of the widget called inside of the enclosing element

 ### Static vs Instance code

-There are two kinds of data assoaciated with each widget during it's render
+There are two kinds of data associated with each widget during it's render
 lifecycle:

 **Static** code and data is unchanging and can be compiled and used during the ahead-of-time building of packages.
-This includes things like the ES Module initializatioon function (`@@es_module`), CSS classnames.
+This includes things like the ES Module initialization function (`@@es_module`), CSS classnames.

 **Instance** code and data is only available during the rendering of a widget during a request.
 This could include things like the dynamically created widget